phoenixframework/phoenix_live_view/guides/client/js-interop.md

       {:ok, socket}
     end

-And then in the client:
+And then on the client:

 ```javascript
 Hooks.Chart = {